 - Free may mean “we’ll let you enter your data and hold it hostage until you pay us for the report.”

-- Free may mean “you can enter your data, but if you want the current tax tables, you need to pay.”
+- A free IFTA software may mean “you can enter your data, but if you want the current tax tables, you need to pay.”

 - Free may mean that you can see part of the program – but not the whole.